by-jp/www.byjp.me/content/photos/instagram/jx2jlzxrz63hm7hokbjbh6jjne/index.md

 - imported
 - from-instagram
 ---
 Tuktuk drivers rarely understand where you've asked to go, but are more than happy to stop and ask ladders by.
-Indian passers by seem to be very helpful too\!
+Indian passers by seem to be very helpful too!